 Above the old town and southwest of the abbey church was the old Abbot’s Pond.
 It was Lord Milton’s intention to form an ornamental lake below the site of the old town, and one day he had the pond’s sluices opened, releasing the water which then overflowed the narrow stream below and flooded Harrison’s house.This may or may not have been intended to encourage Harrison to sell up, but its effect was that Harrison brought Lord Milton to court and won the case.”

-Now this is a good story – unfortunately we can find no documentary evidence for this whatsoever.
+Now this is a good story, but we can find evidence to support only part of it.